-When collecting a dead bird, make sure that it is freshly dead (died within 48 hours).
-If the carcass has an odor, has maggots present, has sunken eyes, is soft and mushy, has skin discoloration or the feathers and skin rub off easily, the bird has been dead too long to test.
+When collecting a dead bird, make sure that it is freshly dead (i.e., it died within the past 48 hours).
+If the carcass has an odor, is soft and mushy, has sunken eyes, has skin discoloration or the feathers and skin rub off easily, or if maggots are present, the bird has been dead too long to test.

-Before handling the bird, make sure you have all the necessary supplies.
-Protective gloves such as latex, rubber or vinyl would be helpful, however they are not crucial.
-The essential supplies include: plastic bags, a piece of paper for collecting bird location information and a place to keep the bird cool until arrangements are made to ship the bird for testing.
-To keep the bird cool, you can store it in a refrigerator (preferably away from food) or a freezer (if the bird is not able to be dropped off or picked up within 24 hours).
+Before handling the bird, make sure you have all of the necessary supplies.
+Protective gloves are helpful, however they are not necessary.
+The essential supplies include a plastic bag, a zipper lock plastic bag, a piece of paper for recording bird location information, and a place to keep the bird cool until arrangements are made to ship the bird for testing.
+To keep the bird cool, you can store it in a refrigerator or a freezer (this is necessary if the bird cannot be dropped off or picked up within 24 hours).

-1. Use protective gloves when handling the dead bird, if gloves are not available; simply insert your hand into a plastic bag (it will cover some of your arm as well).
+1. Use waterproof protective gloves when handling the dead bird; if gloves are not available, simply insert your hand into a plastic bag (a dog waste bag or grocery bag will work).

 2. Pick up the bird with your covered hand.